 - Are your competitors (other than Amazon) already selling online?

 If you answered yes to any of these questions, a web store might be a good fit for your company.
-For more information about e-commerce for the construction industry, download your free copy of our construction industry trend report and help your company prepare for whatever the future throws at you.
+For more information about e-commerce for the construction industry, read our answers to your most frequently asked questions.
+We address everything you’d need to know for your construction e-commerce strategy.